nippur72/laser500emu/docs/laser500.md

 8043      ?? unid pointer
 8147      (pointer) initialized with 2221h
 8149      ?? initialized with 3a
-838C      ??
+8289-838B screen editor input buffer, the line typed on screen is written here 838C      ??
 83D8      (pointer) ??
 83E7      ?? (initialized with 0)